-Edmund Russell studies environmental history and history of technology.
+Edmund Russell studies environmental history, history of technology, and American history.
 Major research topics have included the environmental and technological history of war, coevolution of human and non-human populations, and the environmental and technological history of capitalism.
-He is currently working on two books.
-One examines the coevolution of dogs and workers in England during industrialization.
-The other is a history of the U.S. transcontinental telegraph, which was built in 1861 and paved the way for the transcontinental railroad of 1869.
+He is currently writing a history of the U.S. transcontinental telegraph, which was built in 1861.

-Professor Russell has published numerous articles and books, including:
+Professor Russell has published many articles and books, including:

 - Edmund Russell, Greyhound Nation: A Coevolutionary History of England, 1200-1900 (Cambridge University Press, 2018).

 - Sally K. Fairfax and Edmund Russell (editors), Guide to U. S. Environmental Policy (CQ Press, 2014).